 Be a super organized digital nomad and carry an extra set of digital equipment wherever you go.

 Make use of digital apps and work on your phone.

 Did you know that you can calculate the time of the day when you are most productive?
 Head to the link below and find out more about calculating your biological prime time:

 Earl White, Real Estate Attorney

 “I hadn’t anticipated one of the biggest challenges from working from home was being totally stationary.
 My back hurt and I gained weight — being productive with aches and pains is difficult.”

-For Earl, physical problems and team monitoring (which is a big part of his job), are his biggest challenges:
+For Earl, physical problems and team monitoring (which is a big part of his job), are his biggest challenges while working remotely:

 “When working from home, you can soon find yourself feeling trapped within your house or apartment and relying heavily on the convenience of having everything you need right next to you.”